Chinese Novels — Timeline, List, and Brief Introduction

-Dasong Xuanhe Yishi records the end of the Northern Song Dynasty (960 — 1127) and the establishment of the Southern Song Dynasty (1127 — 1279), and stories of many people's struggles and fights during this chaotic era.
-It is the prototype of Water Margin.
+Dasong Xuanhe Yishi records the end of the Northern Song Dynasty (960 — 1127) and the establishment of the Southern Song Dynasty (1127 — 1279) and stories of many people's struggles and fights during this chaotic era.
+It is the prototype of the Water Margin.

 Serial Novels in the Golden Era of Classic Chinese Novels — Ming and Qing Dynasties (1368 — 1912)

-Meanwhile, novels became commercialized during this period, when more scholars started to write novels as a career, or means to make money.
+Meanwhile, novels became commercialized during this period, when more scholars started to write novels as a career or to make money.

-Though in the entire ancient history of China, the most talented scholars considered poetry, prose, essays, and historians the most elegant kinds of literature.
+In ancient China, the most talented scholars considered poetry, prose, essays, and historians the most elegant kinds of literature.

 Among all works of this period, the Four Great Classical Novels are the most famous and influential: